publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVI/ptA/ch301/schII/m__us_usc_t49_s30119.md

 >     “(a)  __In General__  __.—__

->     The Secretary \[probably means Secretary of Transportation\] shall establish a publicly available and searchable electronic database of tire recall information that is reported to the Administrator of the National Highway Traffic Safety Administration.
+>     The Secretary shall establish a publicly available and searchable electronic database of tire recall information that is reported to the Administrator of the National Highway Traffic Safety Administration.

 >     “(b)  __Tire Identification Number__  __.—__